ramon-dejesus/sn-games/README.md

 To run this scoped widget, you’ll need:

-- ServiceNow Paris+ instance (tested on Tokyo & Vancouver)
+- ServiceNow Xanadu+ instance (tested on Yokohama and Xanadu)
 - Access to Studio & Service Portal
-- AngularJS 1.x support (OOTB with Service Portal)
 - Scoped app import permissions

 ---